vergun/pine-needles/contents/articles/01_Get_Started/02_Administrators/05_Enterprise/04_Plug-Ins/index.md

   </p>
   <h3>Microsoft Word</h3>
   <p>
     The Word plug-in allows you to perform mail merges either from Word or from Sugar.
-Please note that in order to use this plug-in, the 'Enable mail merge' option must be selected under Admin > System Settings as well as the 'Mail Merge' option under the Advanced tab of the user's profile.
+Please note that in order to use this plug-in, the 'Enable mail merge' option must be selected under Admin &gt; System Settings as well as the 'Mail Merge' option under the Advanced tab of the user's profile.
 The  provides you the next steps to generate your mail merge document.
     <a title="02_Documentation/03_Sugar_Plug-ins/Sugar_Plug-ins_6.4/Sugar_Plug-in_for_MS_Word_6.4.0_User_Guide" href="//02_Documentation/03_Plug-ins/Sugar_Plug-ins_6.4/Sugar_Plug-in_for_MS_Word_6.4.0_User_Guide">Word plug-in user guide</a>
   </p>
   <h3>Microsoft Excel</h3>